-Much information is handled through the normal release of information, usually by front-line staff (but not the personal information supporting them).
+Much information is handled through the normal release of information, usually by front-line staff (but not personal information).
 Information provided through routine channels includes answers to general questions related to departmental and governmental operations.

-Formal FOI requests made under the Act provide a method of seeking access to information that is not otherwise available through the routine channels.
-Although our philosophy is to release this government information wherever possible, the Act sets out a series of mandatory and discretionary "exceptions to disclosure" against which the records must be reviewed and upon which the Municipality's decision will be based.
+Formal FOI requests made under the Act provide a method of seeking access to information that is not otherwise available through the routine or streamlined channels.
+Although our philosophy is to release this government information wherever possible, the Act sets out a series of mandatory and discretionary "exceptions to disclosure" against which the records must be reviewed and upon which North Cowichan’s decision will be based.

-The Municipality uses the fee schedule as set out in the Freedom of Information and Protection of Privacy Regulation.
-If there are extensive costs involved in retrieving and photocopying records to meet the request, we will give you a written fee estimate before the application is fully processed.
-There is, however, no charge for your own personal information.
+The fees set out in the Freedom of Information and Protection of Privacy Regulation apply.
+If there are costs involved in processing the request, you will be provided with a written fee estimate before the application is fully processed.
+There is no charge for your own personal information.